 What can I drop-off at the HSW depot?

 The following household special waste items can be processed at the HSW depot:

 - batteries (or check Call2Recycle to find another location to return batteries)

-- leftover paint (or Paint Recycling Program)
+- leftover paint and empty paint cans (or Paint Recycling Program)